What is the Denylist?

 Will the Denylist have the ability to block data transfer or rewards for data transfer?

-Yes, any Hotspot considered ‘denied’ of Proof of Coverage rewards will still be able to act as a data-only Hotspot, providing data transfer network coverage where possible, but these hotspots will be blocked from data transfer rewards.
-Because it is generally the case that these Hotspots did not provide sensor coverage in the first place, hence their inclusion.
+Yes, any Hotspot considered ‘denied’ of Proof of Coverage rewards will still be able to act as a data-only Hotspot, providing data transfer network coverage where possible.
 Is it important to understand the uninterrupted data transfer ability in the case of errant inclusions.